georgewlkly/georgewlkly.github.io/_posts/2025-08-06-UK-Publishing-Industry-2025.md

 ## Next Steps

 With an initial dataset and a workflow for future monthly deltas, my next steps are to explore what ancillary data is available from Companies House and other open information sources.
-For example, it would be interesting to segment the data by type of publisher (trade, children's, academic, STM) as well as refining the size segmentation.
+As a starter, it would be interesting to segment the data by type of publisher (trade, children's, academic, STM) as well as refining the size segmentation.

 As the dataset develops, it may be of interest to commercial entities&#8212;for strategy and corporate development, sales and marketing, competitor benchmarking and other research.
 If you want to start from scratch, this article shows that’s a viable option: good luck.
 But if you’d like to benefit from regular updates, data curation and augmentation, [please do get in touch to discuss access options for the core data, or custom research and analysis](mailto:hello@outsidecontext.co.uk).